Trumah(Exodus 25:1-27:19)

 Jenny looked up with surprise, her eyes wet with tears.

-"Uh, Jenny," said Gail, "Some of the guys had some 'extra' food for you.
+"Uh, Jenny," said Gail, "Some of the girls had some 'extra' food for you.
 We know you forgot your lunch."
 She handed Jenny a huge bag full of enough food for three lunches.

 Jenny was amazed.
 She stopped smiling only long enough to eat, because by then she was pretty hungry.
 It was a field trip Jenny would never forget.